How can I attend the Recreational Angling & Boating Reception?

-The webinar is a great opportunity to receive more infomation about this year's agenda, priority issue areas, and best practices for being the most effective advocate, ensuring that ABC attendees will be ready to hit the ground running upon arriving in the nation's capital.
-'CLICK HERE' to register today!
+Yes!
+The webinar was recorded and covered infomation about this year's agenda, priority issue areas, and best practices for being the most effective advocate, ensuring that ABC attendees will be ready to hit the ground running upon arriving in the nation's capital.
+'CLICK HERE' to view the presentation.

 What is the dress code for the conference and Hill visits?

 The dress code is business casual/business.
 Members of Congress and their staff are usually in business attire, so it is hard to be overdressed for a Hill visit.
 Keep in mind that the weather in May can be very warm and humid.
 You will also be walking from appointment to appointment, so wear comfortable shoes.

 What are Concurrent Issue Workshops?

 Concurrent issues workshops are interactive educational seminars focused on a single policy issue.
 These workshops take place along a timeline or “track” that you can tailor to suit your needs.
 You can customize your ABC experience by choosing to attend only the workshops for the issues that interest you most and are of the greatest importance to your business.

 Your Hill visits will be in the House and Senate office buildings.
 Specific offices within these buildings will be specified on your personalized itinerary that you will receive when you arrive at the conference.
 Download a PDF map of Capitol Hill here.

 What do I need to bring to my Hill visit?